 marketing and retail

 Chevron has nearly 700 Caltex® service stations in the Philippines.
-We sell a range of petroleum products, including Caltex with Techron® gasoline, Caltex Diesel with Techron D™, kerosene and jet fuel.
+We sell a range of petroleum products, including Caltex with Techron® gasoline, Caltex Diesel with Techron D™, kerosene, lubricants and fuel additives.

 Chevron has 20 supply facilities in the Philippines, including major terminals and depots.
 Our import terminal in San Pascual, Batangas, forms the hub of our transportation and supply operations in the Philippines.
 Chevron also provides jet fuel for airlines at Ninoy Aquino International Airport and at the Mactan Cebu International Airport.

 Chevron Holdings Inc. provides office support for various Chevron companies around the world.
 Areas of support include finance and accounting, human resources, information technology, customer relations and procurement.
 The company provides services to Chevron entities in Africa, the Asia-Pacific region, Australia, Europe and North America.

 in the community

 Chevron works to improve the social and economic well-being of communities where we operate.
 We support programs focused on basic human needs, education and training, business development, and the environment.

 Chevron’s companies in the Philippines donate funds to various disaster relief efforts in the country.
 Our employees and contractors also contribute their own time and money to disaster relief.

-In November 2013, immediately following Typhoon Haiyan, Chevron donated $1.5 million to the Philippine Red Cross to rehabilitate affected areas.
+In 2013, immediately following Typhoon Haiyan, Chevron donated $1.5 million to the American Red Cross to rehabilitate affected areas.
 Our subsidiaries, affiliates and employees in the Philippines made additional donations to the Philippine Red Cross totaling approximately $70,000.
 In December 2016, we provided fuel support to the Philippine Red Cross for disaster relief operations in the aftermath of Typhoon Nina.
 In January 2020, Chevron’s companies in the Philippines donated $10,000 to the PRC to support relief efforts after the eruption of Taal Volcano.
 In March 2020, we made another donation of $10,000 to the PRC to aid COVID-19 response.